Fleeing/eluding an officer is a felony in Wisconsin. For help from a criminal defense attorney, contact Van Severen Law Office at (414) 270-0202.

-Class I felonies are punishable by up to 3.5 years in prison.
-While this is certainly on the lower end of the felony spectrum, prosecutors in certain communities frequently request prison sentences during plea negotiations.
+Class H felonies are punishable by up to 6 years in prison.
+Prior to March 2024, fleeing or eluding an officer was a Class I felony, only punishable by up to 3.5 years in prison.
+Although the new and old penalties are on the lower end of the felony spectrum, prosecutors in certain communities frequently request prison sentences during plea negotiations.
 Milwaukee County is an example of this, where police chases have resulted in serious car accidents and deaths.
+As maximum penalties increase due to changes in the law, average sentences will likely also increase.

 What is fleeing/eluding an officer?